yogenderprasad/inspirations/README.md

 # Inspiration

 This is a project built for learning and practicing advanced CSS and SASS for a class (see acknowledgements).
 It's built with pure HTML and CSS.
-There's no real content, so I've sprinkled in some inspirational quotes (hence the name).
+I've sprinkled in some cheesy inspirational quotes that love for the dummy content (hence the name).

 ## Demo
 [https://css-inspiration.surge.sh/](https://css-inspiration.surge.sh/ "Inspiration")